vehutech/100DaysOfPython/Day_49/day_49.md

 ## Lesson 1: Django Sessions Framework

-### The Kitchen Filing System

-In our kitchen analogy, Django's session framework is like having a sophisticated filing system that automatically manages customer information cards.
+In our analogy, Django's session framework is like having a sophisticated filing system that automatically manages customer information cards.

 ```python
 # views.py - The Head Chef's Orders